ShreyaRao09/Library_Management_System/README.md

 Functionality:

-1) Book Search and Availability
+BOOK SEARCH AND AVAILABILITY
 One can search for a book, given any combination of ISBN, title, and/or Author(s).
 It then display the following in the search results:
 •   ISBN
 •   Book title
 •   Book author(s) (displayed as a comma separated list)
 •   Book availability (if the book currently checked out or not)

-2) Book Loans
+BOOK LOANS
 Checking Out Books
 •	Can check out a book, given the combination of BOOK and BORROWER (Card number)
 •	The due date should be 14 days after the check out.